Room for One More The young and beautiful Comtesse de Vire travelled across France to visit

 tried everything from hypnosis to pills to cure his lifelong fear, but

+without success.
 His wife Maria, 44, described the moment she feared for her husband's

 life after he saw some spiders in a shop window display, saying he passed

 out and slumped against her before she was able to bring him round.
 She